-The making of the movie The African Queen in Uganda – The Reality
+The making of the Movie The African Queen in Uganda – The Reality

 The making of the African Queen was nearly as adventurous as the Movie itself.

-The making of the Movie “The African Queen in Uganda”: The book’s title best describes the Reality that Katharine Hepburn wrote after the filming in Africa.
+The making of the Movie “The African Queen in Uganda”: The book’s title best describes the reality on the ground in Africa that Katharine Hepburn wrote after the filming in Africa.
 “How I Went to Africa with Bogart, Bacall, and Huston and Almost Lost My Mind.”